QuestionnaireAnswer the following questions:

-How would you describe your current attitude towards managing your money?
+How would you describe your attitude towards managing your money?

 A. I feel overwhelmed and don’t really know where to start.